1. Early Feedback

 • In all cases, formative evaluations providing feedback to the student should be replaced with formative evaluations.

-• In the event the altered due date must extend beyond the last day of classes in the term, or if students have not submitted assignments in time for you to meet the grade submission deadline, you must submit an interim earned grade by assigning a grade of F or 0 (zero) for the deferred workand calculating the final grade accordingly.
+• If a due date must extend beyond the last day of classes in the term, or if students have not submitted assignments in time for you to meet the grade submission deadline, you must submit the earned grade by assigning a grade of F or 0 (zero) for the deferred work and calculating the final grade accordingly.
 When students submit the missing assignment(s), you may change their final grade using the Submit Change of Final Grade function in the E-Grades system.
-Please note:

 • DO NOT use GNA or IP instead of a letter grade; these notations are only to be used in special circumstance as noted in Grades and Grading.

-• In cases where a student is unable to complete term work due to illness or injury for a significant period of time/or long term, the instructor and/or student may elect to consult with the Registrar’s Office (undergraduate courses) or Graduate Registrar (graduate courses) to determine appropriate action.
+• In cases where a student experiences long-term incapacity to complete term work, the instructor and/or student may elect to consult with the Registrar’s Office (undergraduate courses) or Graduate Registrar (graduate courses) to determine appropriate action.

 • Note that if a mutually agreeable accommodation to complete course requirements prior to the course grade submission deadline cannot be achieved, the Chair/Director or Associate Dean may intervene.